Ubume

-Ubume うぶめ from Bakemono no e (化物之繪, c.
-1700), Harry F. Bruning Collection of Japanese Books and Manuscripts, L. Tom Perry Special Collections, Harold B. Lee Library, Brigham Young University.
+(うぶめ, Ubume) from Bakemono no e picture scroll (c.
+1660).—Harry F. Bruning Collection of Japanese Books and Manuscripts, L. Tom Perry Special Collections, Harold B. Lee Library, Brigham Young University.

-Ubume (産女) are Japanese yōkai of pregnant women.
-They can also be written as 憂婦女鳥.
+(産女, Ubume) (also (姑獲鳥, ubumedori) or (産女鳥, ubumetori)) are Japanese yōkai, ghosts of women who died in childbirth, but may have borne a child alive.

+The creature is equivalent to the Chinese Guhuoniao (姑獲鳥, "wench bird") but local Japanese folklore has been blended into the legend.

 Throughout folk stories and literature the identity and appearance of ubume varies.
 However, she is most commonly depicted as the spirit of a woman who has died during childbirth.
 Passersby will see her as a normal-looking woman carrying a baby.
-She will typically try to give the passerby her child then disappear.
-When the person goes to look at the child in their arms, they discover it is only a bundle of leaves or large rock.
+She will typically try to give the passerby her child then disappears.
+When the person examines the child in his arm, he discovers it to be a bundle of leaves or large rock.